gravity-ui/yagr/docs/en/api/settings.md

 `settings.theme?: 'light' | 'dark'`

-Yagr theme. `'light'` by default.
+Yagr theme, `'light'` by default

 ### Minimum selection width

 `settings.minSelectionWidth?: number;`

-Width in pixels of minimal allowed range selection.
+Width in pixels of the minimal permitted range selection.

 ### Adaptivity

 `settings.adaptive?: boolean`

-If true then charts will be responsive and take 100% of width and height of container.
-Also adaptive charts will autoresize if required.
+If true, then charts will be responsive and occupy 100% of the container width and height.
+Adaptive charts will also autoresize if required.
 Responsiveness implemented with [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver)

-### Interpolation
+### interpolation: {

 `settings.interpolation?: InterpolationSetting`